Bring Life to Your Water Garden with Beautiful Plants

 Your water garden isn’t complete without water plants.
 From beautiful blooming flowers to lush greenery, each water plant is both beautiful and functional.
-With the addition of the proper water plants, your water garden will develop a self-sustaining ecosystem that requires little maintenance.
-Aquatic & Garden Decor is the Midwest’s largest supplier of water plants, and our experts are ready to help you choose the right water plants for your pond environment.
+With the addition of the proper plants, your water garden will develop a self-sustaining ecosystem that requires little maintenance.
+Aquatic & Garden Decor is the Midwest’s largest supplier of water garden plants, and our experts are ready to help you choose the right water plants for your pond environment.
 Check out just a few of our options below, then stop in and see what’s in bloom!
+We’re located on Cincinnati-Columbus Rd, across from Desi Plaza.

 Items pictured on our website are only a sample of what we offer.